-WWE ‘SummerSlam’ Results & Review: Ronda Rousey Vs. Alexa Bliss, Shinsuke Nakamura Vs. Jeff Hardy
+WWE ‘SummerSlam’ Results: Ronda Rousey Vs. Alexa Bliss, Shinsuke Nakamura Vs. Jeff Hardy

 — WWE SummerSlam (@SummerSlam) August 20, 2018

 For the finish, Nakamura rolled Hardy back in the ring, and he successfully hit the Kinshasa for the three-count to retain.
-“The Artist” beating Hardy clean came as a surprise to many fans, and it was a great booking by the WWE.
-Nakamura needs to be built as a legit champion, so winning the match without cheating furthered that build.
 After the contest, Orton’s music hit.
 Randy teased attacking Hardy, but instead, he walked back up the ramp in disgust.

 KINSHASA spells the end for @JEFFHARDYBRAND as @ShinsukeN RETAINS his #USTitle! #SummerSlam pic.twitter.com/iq66G0EXcD